kidonng/scoop-docs/packages/docs/docs/overview/So-What.md

 - values your time and attention
 - reads the README for you

 There are other, less objective reasons to give Scoop a try.
 Maybe you want to be able to install apps without Admin privileges.
-Maybe you like Chocolatey but you don't like the name, or typing `cinst` feels weird, or you're not a fan of messages about 'Chocolatey gods'.
+Maybe you like Chocolatey but you don't like the name, or typing `cinst` feels weird, or you're not a fan of messages about "Chocolatey gods".

 ## What sort of apps can Scoop install?